 Example of Maintenance Tasks

-Objective: to check HVAC system air flows, sequence of operation and directional flow relationships in biological safety level 2 laboratory.
+Objective: to check ventilation system air flows, sequence of operation and directional flow relationships in biological safety level 2 laboratory.

 - Dampers or air control valves operation